sadkellz/ModernBot/README.md

 2. Copy `modern_bot/` into your REFramework `reframework/autorun/` folder
 3. Launch the game -- the bot UI appears in the REFramework menu

+> [!CAUTION]
+> REFramework automatically disables scripts when entering any online mode.

 ## Features

 - **Pulse Input** -- press a button at random intervals with configurable hold/release timing.
 Optional Auto button co-press.